DawoodMehmood/DawoodMehmood/README.md

 -  🧠  I'm learning System Design and Scaling

-- 🤝  I'm open to collaborating on Web based projects especially MERN stack
+- 🤝  I'm open to collaborating on Web based projects especially MERN stack and Nextjs based

 - 👨‍💻 All of my projects are available at [https://github.com/DawoodMehmood](https://github.com/DawoodMehmood)